Middle Bass, 2003: Mary Jo, Jennifer, Elizabeth, Tara, Shirley, and Mother.

 As part of the war effort in the 1940s, Mrs.Cartledge built Pratt and Whitney engines.
 In 1941she graduated from the Del-Mar School of Cosmetology.
 With her husband she owned several island businesses, including the Erie Island Mirror, Doug’s Ice Fishing, the fishing boat “Way Ahead,” and Island Pottery.
 Her final business, Belle’s Dolls, received national and international recognition for a series of 43 U. S. President and First Lady dolls, which she sculpted in porcelain and costumed authentically.
 She was a member of the International Association of Doll Artists.
 For five decades, she served as an election poll worker, and in the 1990s she was recognized by the State of Ohio for voting in every election for fifty years.

-Mrs. Cartledge is survived by two sons and her surviving daughter, Mary Cartledgehayes of Louisville, KY; 8 grandchildren; and 10 great-grandchildren.
+Mrs. Cartledge is survived by two sons and her surviving daughter, 8 grandchildren; and 10 great-grandchildren.

 Memorial tributes may be made to your local chapter of the Salvation Army (which Mother honored because of the vital services she saw them offering to the destitute during the Depression) or to the Middle Bass Fire and EMS Department, 455 Fox Road, Middle Bass, Ohio, 43446.